 Advertise may refer to any of the following:

-1. When referring to the Internet, the term advertise describes text or images placed on a web page that promotes another company's product or service.
+1. With the Internet, the term advertise describes text or images placed on a web page that promotes another company's product or service.
 A web page advertisement ad is often a banner or button on the top, bottom, or sides of a web page.
 Advertising helps allow online services remain free since the costs involved in creating a website can be handled with the money generated from the advertising.

 Ad or Ads